substack/tuple-stream/readme.markdown

 Return a readable stream that zips together the data from readable streams `a` and `b` into an array data chunk with `[achunk,bchunk]`.

+When a stream is finished but its partner isn't, it will emit `null` data.

 # install

 With [npm](https://npmjs.org) do: